leonardoarcari/cgen-llvm-ir-generator/README.md

 ```

 If you want to manually specify the name of generated sources you can use _-t, -d, -r_ arguments.

+**Care:** If your target .cpu file has multiple ISAs defined, you must provide a _-i_ argument declaring which one you want to generate a translator for.

 ### Compile generated translator
 _cgen-ir.py_ script generates source files along with a _non-necessarily-working_ driver (i.e. ```main.cpp```) and a ```CMakeLists.txt``` file.